OpenBookStore/openbookstore/README.md

 It's a 24MB self-contained executable (for Debian GNU/Linux, x86/64).
 You don't need to install a Lisp implementation nor anything to run it.

+There are a couple system dependencies to install.

+On Debian: `apt install rlwrap sqlite3`

 ## Run from sources